sandstorm-io/sandstorm/README.md

 Have a great idea for an app?
 [Share it with us](https://groups.google.com/group/sandstorm-dev), and we'll help you figure out how to make it fit in Sandstorm.

+## Contribute

+Want to help?
+Get on the [discussion group](https://groups.google.com/group/sandstorm-dev) and let us know!